ludwigschulze/ludwig-schulze/index.md

 **Work in Progress**

-1. Winning Transformations (with Hans Lueders)
+1. Looking on the Bright Side: Political Effects of Winning Transformations (with Hans Lueders and Eda Keremoglu)

 2. Economic Risk and the Heating Transition: The Electoral Politics of Asset Bans (with Martin Alberdi)

+3. Dimensions of Gender Equality: Unpacking Sozialization Experiences (with Hans Lueders and Eda Keremoglu)

+4. “Whatever you say, say nothing”: The Transmission of WWII Perpetrator Memories Across Generations (with Anna Clemente)